Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Introduction

-\textbf{Contributions.} We propose \textit{Distance-Guided Reinforcement Learning (DGRL)}, a framework that introduces a volumetric projection loop composed of two synergistic pillars: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item \textbf{Sampled Dynamic Neighborhoods (SDN):} A trust-region constructor that performs stochastic volumetric exploration.
+\textbf{Contributions.} We propose \textit{Distance-Guided Reinforcement Learning (DGRL)}, an algorithm that introduces a volumetric projection loop composed of two synergistic pillars: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item \textbf{Sampled Dynamic Neighborhoods (SDN):} An action refinement method that performs stochastic volumetric exploration in the discrete neighborhood of a continuous proto-action.
 By utilizing the $L_\infty$ (Chebyshev) metric, SDN maintains a stable search volume as dimensionality $N \to \infty$ and reduces search complexity from exponential to linear. \item \textbf{Distance-Based Updates (DBU):} A denoised projection mechanism that transforms policy optimization into a stable regression task.
-We prove that DBU's gradient variance is independent of action cardinality $|\mathcal{A}|$, addressing the key bottleneck of gradient explosion in large spaces. \end{itemize} We establish that DGRL ensures monotonic policy improvement in expectation and enables joint optimization in hybrid action spaces, bypassing the commitment bottlenecks of hierarchical methods.
-Empirical results against state-of-the-art benchmarks across logistics and recommender systems show performance gains of up to 66\% in spaces with $10^{20}$ actions, while reducing computational overhead significantly.
+We prove that DBU's gradient variance is independent of action cardinality $|\mathcal{A}|$, addressing the key bottleneck of gradient explosion in large spaces. \end{itemize} We establish that DGRL ensures local value improvement in structured tasks and enables joint optimization in hybrid action spaces, bypassing the commitment bottlenecks of hierarchical methods.
+Empirical results across mazes, logistics, and recommender systems show performance gains of up to 66\% against state-of-the-art benchmarks in spaces with $10^{20}$ actions, while improving stability and reducing computational overhead significantly.